-This primer explains how to make sorbet using four different methods, including three no-churn methods, and takes a closer look at the necessary (and optional) ingredients to ensure sorbet success every time.
+This primer explains how to make creamy sorbet with or without an ice cream maker, and takes a closer look at the necessary (and optional) ingredients to ensure sorbet success every time.
 There are even sugar-free sorbet recipes!

 The colors and flavors of sorbet are endless and oh so welcome on hot summer days.
 Some are very sweet, others are more mellow, tart, or even savory.
 Some boast floral, herbal, or spicy notes.
 There are even adult-only boozy sorbets.